What is Diabetes?

-Pre-diabetes is a term used to distinguish people who have blood glucose levels that are elevated above normal, but not high enough to be classified as diabetes.
+Pre-diabetes is a term used to distinguish people who have higher than normal blood glucose levels, but not high enough to be classified as diabetes.
 Progression to diabetes among those with pre-diabetes is not inevitable.
-Studies suggest that weight loss (even just 5%) and increased physical activity among people with pre-diabetes prevents or delays diabetes and may return blood glucose levels to normal.
+Studies suggest weight loss (even just 5%) and increased physical activity among people with pre-diabetes prevents or delays diabetes and may return blood glucose levels to normal.

 If you are overweight, physically inactive, and have a family history of diabetes, you may be at risk for developing type 2 diabetes.

 To learn more about pre-diabetes and to see if you may be at risk for developing diabetes, visit this site.

 How Do I Know if I Have Diabetes?

 Warning signs for diabetes can vary, so anyone at risk for diabetes should consult with their physician even if these symptoms are not present.
 Those at risk include:

 - Anyone with a family history of diabetes

 - Women who gave birth to a baby weighing over 9 lbs

 - Individuals of African American, Hispanic/Latino, Asian American/Pacific Islander ancestry

 If these signs and symptoms are present, contact your physician immediately.
 Symptoms include: